rogerlew/human-technological-systems/readme.md

 **Recommended Preparation:** Graduate student status (5xx) *or* undergraduate who has taken a VTD 400-Level history and theory course *or* instructor approval

 This is an 16-week onine course to introduce Virtual Technology and Design students to human factors, human computer interaction design and evaluation, emphasizing mixed-initiative systems and virtual reality.
-The first 8-weeks are to develop the theory and during the last 8-weeks students conduct individual projects.
+The first 8-weeks are to develop the theory and during the last 8-weeks students lead and conduct individual projects related to the course content.

 ## Tentative Schedule